pointfreeco/syncups/README.md

 data persistence), and do so in a way that is testable and modular.

-This application was built over the course of [many episodes][modern-swiftui-collection] on Point-Free, a video series exploring functional programming and the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).
+This application was built over the course of [many episodes][modern-swiftui-collection] on Point-Free, a video series exploring advanced programming topics in the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).